 Understanding Reflection of Light:

-Reflection of light is the process by which light waves bounce off a surface when they encounter it.
+When light waves strike a surface, they bounce back—this phenomenon is known as the reflection of light.
 When light hits an object or a surface, it can either be absorbed, transmitted through the object, or reflected.
 Reflection occurs when light waves bounce back into the same medium from which they originated.

 Types of Reflection: